 Where to Stay in Burnham Overy Staithe

-The Hero is a lively gastro pub with three chic en-suite rooms, located in a separate building to the main pub with their own private entrance.
+The Hero is a lively gastro pub with three chic en-suite rooms, located in a separate building from the main pub with its own private entrance.
 All bookings include a fantastic à la carte breakfast, created using local Norfolk produce.

 Cley next the Sea

-The village itself has a tiny harbour by the infamous Cley windmill, and picture perfect houses, along with the wonderful Cley Smokehouse, The George pub, a fascinating bookshop and an impressive 13th century church, all of which makes Cley a charming base from which to explore the Norfolk coast.
+The quaint village has a tiny harbour by the infamous Cley windmill, and picture-perfect houses, along with the wonderful Cley Smokehouse, The George pub, a fascinating bookshop and an impressive 13th century church, all of which make Cley the perfect place for a short break on the Norfolk coast.

 Where to Stay in Cley

-Book the Marinars Hard Cottage for cozy self-catering accommodation in the centre of Cley.
-With far-reaching views and fantastic facilities, this three bedroomed cottage has everything you need for a memorable Norfolk break.
+Book the Mariners Hard Cottage for cosy self-catering accommodation in the centre of Cley.
+With far-reaching views and fantastic facilities, this three-bedroom cottage has everything you need for a memorable Norfolk break.

 Best for: family fun, foodies, surfers, day trippers

 Who can resist Cromer?
-One of my favourite Norfolk seaside towns, traditional Cromer is home to the much loved Victorian Cromer pier, colourful beach huts, the delicious Cromer crab and a strong connection with the sea through the RNLI, and for many, is the best seaside town in Norfolk.
+One of my favourite Norfolk seaside towns, traditional Cromer is home to the much loved Victorian Cromer pier, colourful beach huts, famous Cromer crabs and a strong connection with the sea through the RNLI.
+For many, is the best seaside town in Norfolk.

 Although you won’t find lots of amusements or fairground rides here, there is plenty to keep families busy in Cromer.
-With a growing foodie scene, a one-of-a-kind end of pier theatre, crabbing from the pier, a fabulous kid friendly blue flag beach, surf school, a micro-brewery and gin distillery, and even a Banksy, Cromer is the place to visit on the Norfolk coast.
+With a bustling town centre, great gastro scene, the unique end-of-pier Pavilion Theatre, crabbing from the pier, a fabulous kid-friendly blue flag beach, RNLI Henry Blogg Museum, surf school, a microbrewery and gin distillery, Cromer Museum and even a Banksy, Cromer is the place to visit on the Norfolk coast.

-There’s also lots to do around Cromer if you like days out, like visiting 17th century Felbrigg Hall and exploring the beaches of the North Norfolk Coast and getting to know the deep history of the shoreline.
+There’s also lots to do around Cromer if you like days out, like visiting 17th century Felbrigg Hall, exploring the beaches of the North Norfolk Coast and getting to know the deep history of the shoreline.

 There are more famous beach towns in East Anglia, but I think the quintessential Norfolk seaside town Cromer beats them all.